SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-08-02-data-product.markdown

 |:-:|
 |<sub><sup>*Data everywhere!!*</sup></sub>|<br/><br/>

-Be aware that a data product is not the same as data as a product.
+Be aware that a data product is not the same as data-as-a-product.
 We may hear the term "data as a product" often these days.
 One of the principles of the data mesh paradigm is to consider data as a product.
-This principle is sometimes shortened to "data products," which leads to a misunderstanding between data products and data as a product.
+This principle is sometimes shortened to "data product," which leads to a misunderstanding between data product and data as a product.

-Let's explore the distinctions between these two notions.
+Let's explore the distinctions in detail between these two notions.

 # What is a data product?
 Any product is called a *data product* if data is the key enabler for its primary goal.
 This means that any digital product or feature that *relies on data* to achieve its ultimate purpose or goal may be referred to as a data product.